-Bentley Wood are once again celebrating some hugely successful GCSE results for 2022.
+Bentley Wood are once again celebrating some hugely successful GCSE results for 2023.
 We are delighted that the hard work of the students and staff alike has led to these great achievements.
+Notably there are some exceptional results with 38% of grades achieved at grade 7 or above.
+7.5% of all grades achieved were grade 9 which is significantly above the current national picture of 4.9%

-2022 A2 Results Bentley Wood High School
+2023 A2 Results Bentley Wood High School

-A-B grades 70%
+A-B grades 64.3%

-A-C grades 90%
+A-C grades 87.6%

-Over a third of A Level grades resulted in an A or A\ grade, enabling many students to secure a place into their first-choice universities.
+31% of A Level grades resulted in an A or A grade or the top BTEC grade combinations, enabling many students to secure a place into their first-choice universities.
 We are proud of our students' achievements and wish them and their families continuing success on their learning journeys.
 We have an excellent team of Sixth Form teachers and we are proud of the teamwork that has led to successful outcomes.